publiccodenet/about/contributor-guides/for-individuals.md

 This repository is automatically converted into a website with Jekyll and GitHub pages, so make sure that every file you contribute is valid [Markdown](https://guides.github.com/features/mastering-markdown/).
 If you want to you can also [build and preview the website locally](../README.md) before making a pull request.

+If you want to add new pages, please have a look at [how we structure this repository](../activities/documentation/index.md)

 As per [the content governance guide](../GOVERNANCE.md) pull requests can only be merged into `develop` or `main` after being reviewed by a director.

 ### Contribute to our projects